 - toxic gasses

-Examples of projects include dust and particulate matter monitoring around mines and quarries; dust, particulates, toxic gases and heavy metals during remediation of a former explosive factory in the vicinity of housing; and we routinely monitor for nitrogen oxide gasses (e.g. NO2) by diffusion tubes, in order to validate predictive air quality modelling of vehicle exhaust emissions for housing development planning applications.
+Examples of projects include dust and particulate matter monitoring around mines and quarries; dust, particulates, toxic gases and heavy metals during remediation of a former explosive factory in the vicinity of housing; and we routinely monitor for nitrogen oxide gases (e.g. NO2) by diffusion tubes, in order to validate predictive air quality modelling of vehicle exhaust emissions for housing development planning applications.

 When undertaking air quality assessments, Wardell Armstrong LLP has the capability of considering, in detail, potential impacts on sensitive designated habitat sites, such as European conservation sites.
 Our air quality team is experienced in determining where simple screening or qualitative approaches will be appropriate or where detailed assessments are required (for example atmospheric dispersion modelling).
 Our expertise includes the assessment of emissions from pollutant sources such as vehicle exhausts, industrial flues, livestock farms as well as construction activities.